 Davis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Davis is nearly on par with the US average for all cities of 21.84%: 17.01% of adults 25 and older in Davis have a bachelor's degree or advanced degree.
+The education level of Davis citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.01% of adults 25 and older in Davis have a college degree.

 The per capita income in Davis in 2022 was $31,008, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $124,032 for a family of four.
 However, Davis contains both very wealthy and poor people as well.